milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 _NOTE: We are using the pathMatch parameter to set matching strategy for this path.
 By default, Angular matches paths by prefix.
 For our example, this means that all paths starting with /home would be redirected to the 'home' path.
 If this is not the desired behavior we could set matching strategy to 'full' and the redirection will happen only in case of exact match._

+### Route Parameters

+Routes we define in out application are not always static (hardcoded) strings.
+What if we need for our route to also have some dynamic data, so we can pass some additional dynamic data using our route?
+We can define some route parameters to achieve just that.

 #### Passing Parameters to Routes

 ```ts